wwillfred/Certified-Kubernetes-Administrator-with-Vagrant/Readme.md

 sudo cp networks.conf /etc/vbox/networks.conf
 ```

 ## ii.
-Specify disk size
+Specify disk size, if desired
-Before calling `vagrant up`, you will need to install a vagrant plugin for managing disk size (the course suggests 100GB for each VM, but I'm not sure if that much space is strictly necessary):
+If you want to specify disk size of the virtual machines: Before calling `vagrant up`, you will need to install a vagrant plugin for managing disk size (the course suggests 100GB for each VM, but I'm not sure if that much space is strictly necessary):
 ```
 vagrant plugin install vagrant-disksize
 ```